nivekcode/ng-sortgrid/README.md

 - If you drag an element in the bottom 50px of the screen

 ## Custom scroll points
-Sometimes its not enough to onyl scroll once you drag over the top view port border.
+Sometimes its not enough to only scroll once you drag over the top view port border.
 Imagine that you have a fixed navbar at the top of your page.
 In this case you need to scroll once you drag an element over the navbar.

 ## Scroll speed (*default 50*)